The Cheeky Monkey Media Blog

 Making sure your website gets regular maintenance is kind of like making sure your car gets regular oil changes.

 It’s much cheaper to get your oil checked (and refilled, if necessary) than having your engine blow up at the top of a mountain pass at the start of winter — trust me, I’ve been there.

 In website terms not maintaining your website leaves you vulnerable to the following situations:

 - Compromised security

 - A complete collapse of your website.

-These sort of situations usually require emergency assistance from a qualified web development and design team.
+These sorts of situations usually require emergency assistance from qualified web development and design team.

 It’s kind of like having to call a tow truck when your car breaks down and being forced to miss that meeting that was going to guarantee your organization funding for the next year.
 It’s not good.